Communication is a core service.

 If you are curious about how VoIP works, here are the essentials: VoIP digitizes signals using IP phone or ATA box, transmits over ethernet to the router and over the internet, possibly through a VoIP service provider who uses SIP trunking along with class 4/5 softswitches.
 Voice (or multimedia) signals are converted to IP packets with distinctive headers and the packets travel over the open internet, and then are reassembled and converted back again.

 In the early stages, VoIP, as the acronym suggests, was for voice transmission.
-Today, VoIP service providers and networks handle multimedia traffic, fax, messaging, video and SMS.
+Today, VoIP service providers and networks handle multimedia traffic, fax, messaging, SMS, and provide services such as VoIP video chat or browser VoIP call.

 VoIP services proliferated in recent times and led to widespread use.
 Service providers started offering two types of services.
 One is the fixed VoIP and the second is non-fixed VoIP.